Locations:

 Final thoughts

-Making changes to lifelong eating habits to address prediabetes can be difficult, acknowledges Zumpano.
+Zumpano recognizes that making changes to lifelong eating habits to address prediabetes can be difficult.
 But if you make the effort, know that you’re taking a positive step for your overall health that may help you live longer and improve your quality of life.

 When it comes to preventing Type 2 diabetes (the step following prediabetes), studies show that lifestyle changes like eating better and exercising more may be more effective than medications.

 Weight loss is a big part of that, too.
 Research shows that 5% to 7% weight loss when coupled with physical activity can reduce your risk for developing Type 2 diabetes by 58%.
-If you are over the age of 60, your risk goes down by 71%.
+If you’re over the age of 60, your risk goes down by 71%.

-“Early intervention in prediabetes is the key to successful reversal,” says Zumpano, “and a healthy diet plays a huge role in that process.”
+“Early intervention in prediabetes is the key to successful reversal,” encourages Zumpano, “and a healthy diet plays a huge role in that process.”

 Learn more about our editorial process.